Alfresco/docs-alfresco/content-services/latest/admin/content-stores.md

 No control is provided for using a specific master key for a specific piece of content, as that would allow attackers to target specific master keys when attempting to access or tamper with content.

-Alfresco Content Services uses a set of master keys, which are:
+ Content Services uses a set of master keys, which are:

 * Selected in a random fashion
 * Stored in a password-protected keystore